Iproniazid: Efficacy

 Iproniazid was designed to treat tuberculosis, but its most significant positive effect is that it has a mood-stimulating property.
 Therefore, it was used as an antidepressant drug.

 Adverse effects

 The most significant adverse effects of using iproniazid is the hepatotoxicity caused by its metabolites.
-Moreover, usage of iproniazid results in several adverse effects such as dizziness (when lying down), drowsiness, headaches, ataxia, numbness of the feet and hands, and muscular twitching.
+Moreover, usage of iproniazid results in other adverse effects such as dizziness (when lying down), drowsiness, headaches, ataxia, numbness of the feet and hands, and muscular twitching.
 However, these adverse effects disappear after approximately 10 weeks.

 Effects on animals

 Rat animal models have been used to investigate the hepatotoxic (bio)chemical mechanism of iproniazid.
 A metabolite of iproniazid, isopropyl hydrazine, was found to be a potent hepatotoxin in rats.
 Hepatic necrosis was found in rats with doses as low as 10 mg/kg.
 It was predicted with admetSAR that iproniazid had a LD50 of 2.6600 mol/kg in rats.